 Which Herbs Go with Salmon?

 Salmon traditionally is paired with lemon (and lime) but it also goes well with many fresh herbs.
-Flat leaf parsley, lemon thyme, chives, chervil and tarragon.
+Best are flat leaf parsley, lemon thyme, chives, chervil and tarragon.

 The herb topping uses lemon thyme.
-As it's a strong herb, it can cope with being cooked without losing its flavour, so only a little is needed.
-If you don't have fresh at hand, use dried but less is needed.
+As it's a strong herb, it can cope with being cooked without losing its flavour, so use only a little.
+If you don't have fresh at hand, use dried (less needed).

-To serve with fresh flavours of tarragon, parsley and chervil, put them together and you have a classic Béarnaise sauce.
+Alternatively, use fresh flavours of tarragon, parsley and chervil.
+Put these together and you have a classic Béarnaise sauce.
 Normally served with steaks, it's just as delicious with salmon, either warm or cold.

-For more classic parsley, toss at the last minute to conserve its vitamins in vegetables.
+Toss parsley at the last minute to conserve its vitamins in vegetables.
 Anything goes such as fresh spinach, cauliflower/broccoli and asparagus.
-If you prefer salad, then serve with fresh watercress, full of vitamins.
+If you prefer a simple green salad, then serve with fresh watercress, full of vitamins.

 Herb Crusted Salmon - the Recipe

-Grate a block of parmesan (please don't make this with packaged powder - it's not the same result) and weigh it to 100g (about a cup).
+Grate a block of parmesan.
+Please don't make this with packaged powder - it's not the same result.
+Weigh it to 100g (about a cup).

 Melt the butter in a saucepan and mix in the breadcrumbs, parmesan, garlic, herbs and pepper.
 (If using unsalted butter, then add ¼ teaspoon of salt.)